-This new summer event will be held over a weekend in July, incorporating hands-on activities from multiple areas of physics and discussions with women graduate students and professors on their path to science.
+This new summer event will be held over the weekend of June 25th, incorporating hands-on activities from multiple areas of physics and discussions with women graduate students and professors on their path to science.

 Contact: Robin Glefke

 Big Sister STEM is a team of volunteer undergraduate and graduate students from research universities such as UCSD, UCI, and UC Berkeley who are all pursuing careers in STEM.
 All of our volunteers are passionate about the mentorship and advancement of young women in STEM.

 The UCSD Young Physicists Program (YPP) brings middle and high school students from across the San Diego region together with physics graduate students and professors from UCSD on Saturday morning each month to learn about fundamental topics in the quantifiable world via simplified collage-level laboratories and interactive demos.